RamiKrispin/vscode-r/README.md

 ```

 In summary, the docker run command creates and runs a new container from an image.
-It enables running code and applications, or launching a server inside a container.
-The output is depenend on the Dockerfile settings.
+It enables running code and applications or launching a server inside a container.
+The output is dependent on the Dockerfile settings.
 As we saw in the above example, you open and run R inside a containerized environment using an interactive mode.

 OK, we have R running inside a dockerized environment, so why should we not use it?
 Mainly due to the following reasons:
 - This is not a development environment, and it is harder (in my mind) to maintain and develop code from the terminal with respect to R IDEs such as RStudio or VScode.